xxvunborn/places-visited/README.md

 ## places visited

 With mapbox, you can add new places in the map and remember the name, comments, date and photos of the travel.
-Fullstack work for traninig back end frontend.
+Fullstack work for traninig back end frontend with: node, mongo, react, react hooks.

 # Backend